willnguyen1312/react-hlsjs/docs/Architecture.md

 The core design architecture is very simple:

-   - Main components are taking of binding React, MSE and MediaElements
+   - Main components are taking care of binding React, MSE and MediaElements
    - Consumable props are exposed for extensibility
    - All action are split into two categories: Media and Streaming.
 These are taken care of by MediaElement and HLS.js instances accordingly
    - One way direction flow: All update happens via Media and Streaming controllers.
 Event listeners are registered for updating React's state properly and re-rendering the UI